armakuni/tdd-java-training/docs/day1-exercise4-tdd-set-OPTIONAL.md

-# Day 1 Exercise 2: TDD Set
+# Day 1 Exercise 4: TDD Set (OPTIONAL)

 This exercise involves building a Set class using Test-Driven Development to evolve your design iteratively.

 TDD gives you continuous feedback on the quality of your design whilst building confidence in your code.

 ## Approach